Akbis/CPP-2026/README.md

 Crosswords - find all words that match given pattern.
 Same requirements as palindromes.
 Working version completed: 02.03.2026

 ## Projects in progress
 Wordle - find all sets of 5 5-lettered words that have 25 different letters.
 Will require file handling.
 Might be computationally complex.
 I will create several working versions to work on improving execution time.
+Version completed on 16.07 - 1136,73 seconds

 ## Planned projects